Berry Smoothie

 Why You’ll Love This Recipe

-• Really simple with just four ingredients and you get the prettiest color.
+- Berry smoothies are really simple with just four ingredients and you get the prettiest color.

-• Prevent food waste by freezing fresh berries and bananas to repurpose them before they go bad.
+- Prevent food waste by freezing fresh berries and bananas to repurpose them before they go bad.

-Ingredients Needed for Berry Smoothie
+Ingredients For Berry Smoothie

-• Banana – I use fresh bananas, but you can use frozen bananas, too.
+- Banana – I use fresh bananas, but you can use frozen bananas, too.
 If you use frozen, your smoothie will be thicker so you may want to thin it with more milk.

-• Frozen mixed berries – I use a mix of frozen berries – blackberries, blueberries, strawberries, and raspberries.
+- Frozen mixed berries – I use a mix of frozen berries – blackberries, blueberries, strawberries, and raspberries.
 It’s sweet and just a little tart.
 Frozen berries make the smoothie nice and cold and give it a nice texture, so if you use fresh berries, add a few ice cubes to the blender.

-• Milk – We love 2% dairy milk, but you can use whole milk or nonfat milk.
+- Milk – We love 2% dairy milk, but you can use whole milk or nonfat milk.
 Or use your favorite dairy-free milk like almond milk, oat milk, coconut milk, or cashew milk.

-• Garnish – You can garnish your berry smoothies with fresh mint, fresh fruit, frozen berries, or skip it altogether.
+- Garnish – You can garnish your berry smoothies with fresh mint, fresh fruit, frozen berries, or skip it altogether.
 It’s up to you!

 Variations